mmohit37/ml-fundamentals-blog/_posts/2025-09-15-titanic-walkthrough.md

 - **Test:** ACC ≈ 0.827, AUC ≈ 0.851, F1 ≈ 0.786

 **Why this matters:**
-- XGBoost slightly edges Random Forest on test accuracy and AUC.
-Boosting focuses on tough cases and usually squeezes out a bit more signal on tabular data.
+- XGBoost did a little better on my held-out data.
+It learns from the mistakes of earlier trees, so it often pulls a bit more signal from the same columns.
-- Early stopping keeps things honest: I stop when validation AUC stops improving and then predict using the best iteration.
-The test set stays untouched until the very end.
+- I stop training as soon as the validation score stops getting better, then use that version for my results.
+The test set stays unseen until the very end, so the accuracy isn’t “helped” by peeking at it.

 **Real-world tie-in:** Same story as the RF (Sex, Pclass, Title, Age/Fare) but a bit better at ranking the close calls, which nudges the AUC a bit higher.